pocha/django-blog/README.md

 These files are:

 - **The outer django_blog/** directory is just a container for your project.
 Its name doesn't matter to Django; you can rename it to anything you like.
 - **manage.py:** A command-line utility that lets you interact with this Django project in various ways.
 It is a thin wrapper around django-admin.py.
 So inside a Django project you run ``python manage.py <command>`` instead of ``django-admin.py <command>``.
 - **The inner django_blog/** directory is the actual Python package for your project.
 Its name is the Python package name you'll use to import modules in your main app(e.g. ``from django_blog import mysite.settings``).
 What are modules, we will see shortly.
 - **__init__.py:** An empty file that tells Python that this directory should be considered a Python package.
 - **settings.py:** Django can import apps (what are apps, we will see later).
 This file contains the list of the apps.
 The file also contain paths to static directory & similar other configurations.
 - **urls.py:** The file contains mapping of URLs to appropriate Django view (as usual, Django views are introduced later).
 - **wsgi.py:** This will be used, once we want to deploy our application for production.
 For now, we'll ignore it.

+As mentioned in point 1, lets rename **outer django_blog** directory to django-tutorial-blog-app to avoid confusion ``Terminal``

+	~/$ mv django_blog django-tutorial-blog-app

 Now, that our project is setup.
 We can test it by running a development server.